usnistgov/nist-mud/README.md

 Specific copyrights for code that has been re-used from other open source projects are noted in the source files as appropriate.

-## Credits and Acknowledgements ##

-* The MUD Standard was primarily authored by Eliot Lear (Cisco) in the IETF OPSAWG working group.
-* SDN MUD design and implementation : M. Ranganathan <mranga@nist.gov>
-* Testing : Omar Ilias Elmimouni <omarilias.elmimouni@nist.gov>
-* Implementation Design Contributors : Charif Mahmoudi, Doug Montgomery
-* Project Manager Doug Montgomery <dougm@nist.gov>
-* This is a product of the Advanced Networking Technologies Division of the National Institute of Standards and Technology (NIST).
-* This work was funded using a Bridge to The Future (BTF) grant at NIST.
-* Code from the following projects has been included in this code base:
-** DNSJava  (DNS Message parsing)
-** Android  (DHCP support)

 Please acknowledge our work if you re-use this code or design.

 ![alt tag](docs/logos/nist-logo.png)